 The DIY techniques used to sew these homemade dog bandanas as well as to design, cut and apply the custom heat transfer vinyl iron-ons for these bandanas are the same techniques used for our recently shared DIY Valentine’s Day dog bandanas, with a few subtle differences in the colours, font, and general styling.
 I wasn’t kidding when I said that it is very easy to make your own custom designs.
 So easy that it can be a little bit addictive.
 Hehehe…

 My parents were visiting us from Canada and would be here for St. Patrick’s Day.
 With Mom’s Irish roots, I thought some special outfits were in order for the celebration.
-Little did I know when planning the project that we’d be celebrating in semi-isolation this year.
-New Zealand hadn’t yet entered COVID lockdown, but we weren’t taking any chances with my folks.
-Getting flights home after their airline cancelled service (without making any contact…) was stressful enough.
+Little did I know that we’d be celebrating in semi-isolation this year.
+New Zealand hadn’t yet entered COVID lockdown, but we weren’t taking any chances, especially with my folks.
+Getting flights home after their original airline cancelled service was stressful enough.
 They couldn’t chance catching even just a normal cold, lest they be denied travel for symptoms.
-Thankfully, they secured new tickets.
-Air New Zealand (shout out of gratitude!) was awesome at what must have been an incredibly difficult time for their staff.
-Unlike some other airlines who will not be mentioned.

 We celebrated St. Patrick’s Day at home together shortly before they left, just before full lock down.
 Lucky us and lucky dogs to be safe, healthy, and able to enjoy time together.
 With air travel upended and ongoing border restrictions, it may be a long time before we get to celebrate an occasion together in person again.